Power-Platform-Samples/Power-Platform-Timed-Survey/Power Virtual Agents Survey Solution/README.md

 When you completely respond to all questions and have received the thank you message, you would notice that a new response would be automatically added to SharePoint.

 HOLLA! 💃🕺✨✨ CONGRATULATIONS ON REACHING THIS MILESTONE!

 You can now publish your Power Virtual Agent bot by clicking 'Publish' in the left navbar.
 Then in the page that opens up, click Publish.

+But we would need to publish our Power VIrtual Agent bot on Microsoft Teams so our employee can access it

 But wait!
-How do you visualize all of these data stored on SharePoint with Power BI?
+How do you visualize all of the data stored on SharePoint?
 Check out [Visualizing your Data with Power BI](/Visualizing%20your%20Data%20with%20Power%20BI/README.md) to learn about this.

+Check out [Scheduled Reminder with Adaptive Card](/Scheduled%20Reminder%20with%20Adaptive%20Card/README.md) to learn more about sending out scheduled reminders to your employees when it's time to take the survey.